 Liability Limits: Intrastate vs. Interstate

-| Vehicle Weight / Type | Minimum Liability Limit | Filing Required? |
+| Vehicle Weight / Type | Planning Liability Reference | Potential Filing / Permit Consideration |

 |---|---|---|

-| Solid Waste / Refuse | $750,000-$1M | Yes (Form E) |
+| Solid Waste / Refuse | Varies by applicable rule | UTC certificate and insurance requirements may apply |

-Table 2: Interstate Requirements (FMCSA / Federal)
+Interstate requirements (FMCSA / Federal)

-| Vehicle Weight / Type | Minimum Liability Limit | Filing Required? |
+| Vehicle Weight / Type | Common Federal Planning Reference | FMCSA Filing Consideration |

 |---|---|---|